sayatalabs/sayata-fullstack-assignment/README.md

 * Company name - The company name. e.g. “Sayata Labs Ltd”.
 * Physical address - The company's main office address. e.g. “177 Huntington Ave, Boston, MA 02115, USA”
 * Annual revenue - The company’s revenue last year in US Dollars. e.g. 1000000.
 * Status - (Either NEW or BOUND): The status of the submission.
 Default is set to NEW.
-BOUND means, submission has been bound (insurance coverage is active for that company).
+BOUND means submission has been bound (insurance coverage is active for that company).
 * Signed application - nullable BLOB.
 Defaults to null.
 Holds the PDF of the signed application.